tinglesoftware/dependabot-azure-devops/docs/migrations/v1-to-v2.md

 > **It is strongly recommended that you complete (or abandon) all active Depedabot pull requests created in V1 before migrating to V2.** Due to changes in Dependabot dependency metadata, V2 pull requests are not compatible with V1 (and vice versa).
 Migrating to V2 before completing existing pull requests will lead to duplication of pull requests.

 ### Security-only updates
-Security-only updates (i.e. `open-pull-requests-limit: 0`) incur a performance overhead due to [limitations in Dependabot CLI (#360)](https://github.com/dependabot/cli/issues/360).
+Security-only updates (i.e. `open-pull-requests-limit: 0`) incur a slight performance overhead due to limitations in Dependabot CLI, detailed in [dependabot/cli#360](https://github.com/dependabot/cli/issues/360).
 To work around this, vulnerable dependencies will first be discovered using an "ignore everything" update job; After which, security advisories for the discovered dependencies will be checked against the [GitHub Advisory Database](https://github.com/advisories) before finally performing the requested security-only update job.
-Because of these required extra steps, the task will take longer to complete than usual.

-Currently the [`securityAdvisoriesFile`](../../README.md#configuring-security-advisories-and-known-vulnerabilities) task input is not supported, but is expected to be supported before GA.
+Currently the [`securityAdvisoriesFile`](../../README.md#configuring-security-advisories-and-known-vulnerabilities) task input is not supported, but is expected to be supported in the near future.

 ### New pipeline agent requirements; "Go" must be installed
 Dependabot CLI requires [Go](https://go.dev/doc/install) (1.22+) and [Docker](https://docs.docker.com/engine/install/) (with Linux containers).